jtfrey/mmbench/README.md

 In this case *compiler optimizations* include loop unrolling, inlining, and host/processor-specific tuning and scheduling.

+There are also multiple matrix initialization methods available:

+- None
+- Zero (memset())
+- Simple formula
+- Random values
+- Binary read from file (options for direct, sync, noatime)

 ## Building

 The CMake build system can be used to configure the build of the program.
 From the cloned source directory: